CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/HOL1-azure-arc-servers-fix.md

 1. Now on the **Basics** leave everything default and click on next.

-1. Now on the Parameters section enter you logsanaltics name and click on **Next**button
+1. Now on the Parameters section enter you Log Analytics Workspace name and click on **Next** button.

     ![](.././media/policyfix7.png)